stephanie-lw-zhang/monopoly/doc/Sprint2Presentaiton.md

 }
 ```

-    * Service: Contains common methods for asset holders, namely the bank and players (in original monopoly).
-    * Extension: Includes abstract methods paysTo and addProperty, because bank and players differ on how these need to be implemented.
-We also implemented our own “equal” comparator method.
-    * How it has changed: No change
-    * How does it support users: It’s a short class with easy to understand methods.
 # show two use cases implemented in Java code in detail that show off how to use the APIs you described
 - Use case with AbstractNonBuildingPropertyTile: Landing on a utility tile and needing to pay rent
     * Player lands on a utility tile, if the tile is owned, the player pays the owner of the tile the rent price (calculated from calculateRentPrice).